What Shows Up in a Gun Background Check?

 - Finally, some states use a hybrid system in which the state handles background checks for handguns, but licensees should contact the NICS for long guns.

-Keep in mind that under current law, FBI gun background checks are only required when guns are being sold by licensed firearm dealers.
-That's one issue being discussed by groups like the Brady Campaign to Prevent Gun Violence as the debate over gun control continues.
+Keep in mind that under current law, FBI gun background checks are only required when guns are being sold by federally licensed firearm dealers.
+This is true whether the sale takes place at a store, online, or at a gun show.

 Related Resources: